solana-foundation/solana-improvement-documents/proposals/simd-XXXX-vm-consume-budget-for-percise-failure.md

 consumption for each individual BPF instruction.

-Other than in rare, exceptional situations discussed below, the total CU consumption for a Basic Block is deterministic and, and CU accounting can be done once per basic block instead of at each instruction.
+Other than in rare, exceptional situations discussed below, the total CU consumption for a Basic Block is deterministic and CU accounting can be done once per basic block instead of at each instruction.
 A transaction completing successfully or with most errors implies that execution exited each basic block at its single exit point, and thus that the total CU consumption of